 - Representation of a private real estate joint venture in the gaming industry in connection with a refinancing transaction involving a $500 million term loan facility and the issuance of $1.5 billion in senior first and second lien notes.

 - Representation of a commercial lender in connection with a $290 million senior secured acquisition financing for the leveraged buyout of a public company in the restaurant business.

 - Representation of a public company in the fast casual restaurant business in connection with a $600 million senior secured credit facility and an $80 million franchisee financing securitization facility.

 In October 2011, Ms. Curtis was named by the Los Angeles Business Journal as one of Los Angeles’ top corporate attorneys on its annual list of Who’s Who in Law.
 Ms. Curtis has for a number of years been selected by Chambers and Partners as a leading lawyer in Banking and Finance for its Chambers USA America's Leading Lawyers for Business directories, and as one of Southern California's "Super Lawyers" by Law and Politics and Los Angeles magazines.
-Most recently, Ms. Curtis was recognized in the 2013 edition of The Best Lawyers in America® in the category of banking and finance law.
+Most recently, Ms. Curtis was recognized in the 2014 and 2013 editions of The Best Lawyers in America© in the category of Banking and Finance Law.

 Ms. Curtis is the Senior Vice President and a trustee of the Los Angeles County Bar Association (LACBA).
 She has served as chair of LACBA’s Business and Corporations Law Section Executive Committee and LACBA’s Commercial Law and Bankruptcy Section Executive Committee.
 Recent publications include Financing Provisions in Acquisition Agreements, California Business Law Practitioner, Summer 2011 (with Melissa Barshop).